cellannotation/CAS-LinkML/schema/scratch/README.md

   - Dynamic enum & CL term linking works as a simple triple (requires expansion first or rdf gen fails)

 ### Still needs work:
-  - CL term is not treated as an OWL entity (value type of axiom is string)
+  - CL term is not treated as an OWL entity (value type of axiom is string) - Relevant ticket: https://github.com/linkml/linkml/issues/1775
-  - dynamic enums specifying a CL term in the CL slot.
+  - Dynamic enums specifying a CL term in the CL slot.
 RDF conversion fails when this is in place, although oddly not validation.
-This needs reporting
+Relavant ticket https://github.com/linkml/linkml/issues/1775 ?
-  - not creating individuals for labelset (no idea why when the same pattern is being used as for annotations)
+  - Individuals are not being created for labelsets (no idea why when the same pattern is being used as for annotations)
-  - OWL typing of object properties (should be able to generate these from imports, so outside of LinkML)
+  - There is no OWL typing of object properties (should be able to generate these from imports, so outside of LinkML)
   - Strictly Cluster --> CL term should be an existential restriction.
     - Is there some way to fix this with LinkML OWL?
-    - Could be hacked pos-generation with SPARQL update.
+    - Could be hacked post-generation with SPARQL update.

 ## To explore